-Business groups and clubs in the Netherlands
+Business networking groups and organisations in the Netherlands

 Amsterdam American Business Club (AABC)